-Pure Gym was founded in 2008 and as at our most recent financial year end in December 2018, we employed 1,052 people at our 222 gyms and our offices in Leeds, London and Southampton.
-We are the leading operator of gyms in the UK by number of sites and number of members.
+Pure Gym Limited (“PureGym”) is the largest operator of gyms in the UK, both by number of gyms and members and as at our most recent financial year end, 31 December 2019, we employed 1,413 people at our 263 gyms and our offices in Leeds, London and Southampton.

 We consider that the principal areas in which the business faces risks related to modern slavery include people working in our gyms and central support functions, our supply chain and outsource providers (such as cleaning and maintenance).